Malik-ikrash/Time_series_incident_prediction/README.md

 ROC-AUC: 1.0
 ```

-These results indicate that the model successfully identifies precursor patterns before incidents in the synthetic dataset.
+These results indicate that the model successfully identifies the patterns before incidents in the synthetic dataset.

 Because the dataset contains clear signals before incidents, the model achieves near-perfect performance.
-In real-world systems, more noise and variability would typically lead to lower metrics unlike the results achieved here.
+In real-world systems, more noise and variability would realistically lead to lower metrics unlike the results achieved here.

 ---